 When local businesses are in trouble

 Snap non-performing local businesses out of it.
-Stop any procrastination, inaction because of fear and start them taking action.
+Stop any procrastination, inaction because of fear, or because of drought and start them taking action.
 To turn around a business might be easier than you think, but it must happen.
 Many communities ignore their struggling companies; they believe businesses in trouble deserve to die or move on.

 They are wrong, they never think of the implications, the loss of jobs and services to the community which is usually not easily replaced, along with the loss of talent.
 Particularly in smaller towns and villages.

 Stop telling people it is too hard to turn a business around.
 You can have access to the answers, both you and the businesses needed to make a difference in stopping another empty building and more people leaving town.

 Taking the right actions and time management of the people involved will be the most significant issues.
 No actions, no turnaround, and there must be sufficient time made available to do the work that will be necessary.
 Simple really, no time and no money are not acceptable excuses.

 Plan logically, set strategies and actions according to what is working and what is not.
 Gut feel must be backed up with logic.

 In determining the businesses ideal mission and purpose, look back over its life and the life of the owners and evaluate previous successes and failures.
 What qualities, skills, or attributes have been mainly responsible for their accomplishments in the past?
 What have been their best experiences or highest achievement, and what do these moments have in common?

 Set a recovery program for local businesses in trouble